 Certification of Origin on the invoice for customs

-The country of origin is often needed by customs authorities.
-It is used in the importing country to determine the rate of duty and admissibility of the imported goods.
+The country of origin is often mandatory.
+It is useful in the importing country to determine the rate of duty and admissibility.
 Rather than a separate certificate of origin, the certification can often be made directly on the invoice.
 We recommend including both a certification of origin statement on the invoice and a separate certification of origin (CoO).

 Pro-forma invoice and how to declare no sales

-Often times, the item being shipped was not actually sold and there is not a corresponding invoice.
-The term "pro-forma invoice" is used when there is no commercial transaction.
+Often times, the shipping item is a sample, warranty part or otherwise without an actual invoice.
+The term "pro-forma invoice" is useful when there is no commercial transaction.

 Examples of when there is no commercial invoice for international shipments:

 It is best in international shipping to avoid using the term "pro-forma invoice."
-This type of invoice is not accepted by some country's customs authorities.
+This type of invoice is not acceptable in some countries.

 Rather than make a declaration to customs using a "pro-forma invoice" it is often better to use the term "invoice for customs."
 Include the reason for shipping (as in the above examples) and noting that there is no commercial value.